 My comfort was binging and purging.
 My family and friends thought I was emotionless at times.
 I would hold everything in and take it out with bulimia.
 As much as I wanted to stop I couldn’t.
 It wasn’t until two years ago.
-I met someone who changed my life forever.
-Someone who made me want to help myself because I wanted a future.
+Suddenly, I wanted a future.
 Before this, I had no idea what I wanted.
 I felt helpless.

 As I look back and reflect on my past and the bulimia I start to wonder if it would’ve been different if someone noticed.
 Would I have been able to stop sooner?
 At times I wanted someone to notice, I didn’t want to go through that anymore.
 I wanted someone so badly to notice that I would get up and go to the bathroom after I just ate enough food for an entire family.
 I wanted someone to notice my mood changes, how I didn’t want to go out with my friends anymore, or how I slaved away at the gym for hours and hours only to return to do the same thing over.
 I wanted someone to notice the hell I was putting my body through.
 I don’t blame anyone for not noticing any of these signs because most people don’t know the signs of an eating disorder.

 Emotional Regulation Worksheets

 Give your child the best tools to grow more confident, calm and resilient so they can feel better, fast!

 - Calming strategies